logonlabs/logonlabs-java/README.md

 #### GetProviders
 This method is used to retrieve a list of all providers enabled for the application.
 If an email address is passed to the method, it will return the list of providers available for that email domain.
+If any Enterprise Identity Providers have been configured a separate set of matching providers will also be returned in enterprise_identity_providers.

 ```java
 import com.logonlabs.LogonClient;
 import com.logonlabs.dtos.GetProvidersResponse;